Coleridge-Initiative/big-data-and-social-science/docs/07-ChapterML.md

 but we will give you an intuition of how SVMs work, what they are good for, and how to use them.

-We are all familiar with linear models that separate two classes by fitting a line in two dimensions (or a hyperplane in higher dimensions) in the middle (see Figure \@ref(fig:svm)).
+We are all familiar with linear models (e.g., logistic regression) that separate two classes by fitting a line in two dimensions (or a hyperplane in higher dimensions) in the middle (see Figure \@ref(fig:svm)).
 An important decision that linear models have to make is which linear separator we should prefer when there are